hazerbaker/yakitanaliz/README.md

 ## Building for production

-To optimize the yakitanaliz application for production, run:
+To optimize the otodepom application for production, run:

     ./mvnw -Pprod clean package